Priyamjain1105/Python-Programming/Object oriented programming/Readme.md

       def college():
            print("ABC College")
 ```
-Decorater: modifies the property of the function,(temporarily)
+**Decorater:** modifies the property of the function,(temporarily)
 it allow us to wrap another function in order to extend the behaviour of the wrapped function, without permanently modifying it.

+# FOUR PILLARS OF OOP'S [AEIP]
+# Abstraction
+Hiding the implementation detail of a class and only showing the essential features to the user
+# Encapsulation
+# Inheritance